Heuaktion

-Heuaktion (German: "hay harvest", or "hay operation") was a World War II operation in which 40,000 to 50,000 Polish and Ukrainian children aged 10 to 14 were kidnapped by German occupation forces and transported to Nazi Germany as slave labourers.
+Heuaktion (or HEU-Aktion) (German: "hay harvest", or "hay operation") was a World War II operation in which 40,000 to 50,000 Belarusian, Polish and Ukrainian children aged 10 to 14 were kidnapped by German occupation forces and deported to Nazi Germany as slave labourers.
+The operation was executed by Army Group Center's 2nd, 4th, and the 9th Armies.

-"Heuaktion" was an acronym for "Homeless, parentless, unhoused [heimatlos, elternlos, unterkunftslos – HEU, "hay"] Operation".
+"HEU" was an acronym for "Homeless, parentless, unhoused [heimatlos, elternlos, unterkunftslos]", although many children did not fit into these categories, and the name was for propaganda purposes only.
 On arrival in Germany, the children were turned over to Organisation Todt and to the Junkers aircraft works.
+The operation was a war crime and a crime against humanity.